arkirchner/StripeSubHub/README.md

         % stripe trigger customer.subscription.deleted

-4. Canceled subscriptions in the Rails console.
+4. Subscriptions can be canceled in the Rails console.

+        % bin/rails c
+        % StripeSubscription.paid.take.cancel